 Can Too Much Protein Kick Me Out of Ketosis?

 Most people will tell you that protein consumption is key to a healthy diet.
-Protein fills you up, is converted and used to maintain and build muscle mass, and it’s a good source of vitamins and minerals.
+Protein fills you up, is used to maintain and build muscle mass, and protein foods are a good source of vitamins and minerals.
 All this is true.
-But when eating a well-formulated high-fat, low-carb ketogenic diet or intermittent fasting, you not only deprive yourself (intentionally) of glucose (carbohydrates) to force your body to rely on fat for energy.
-On a low-carb diet, you must also restrict your protein intake to only the proper amount to meet your body’s nutritional needs or you may experience a weight-loss stall or kick yourself out of ketosis.
+But when eating a well-formulated ketogenic diet, you not only keep your carb intake low enough to ensure that your body uses fat as its main fuel source but also keep protein intake moderate in order to ensure that you remain in ketosis.

 Want to understand why?
 Read on.